The Easiest Way to Add a WordPress Call To Action

 There are many ways to add a WordPress call to action to your website.
 Almost every page builder allows you to create a CTA using an image, button, and text and there are also plenty of effective WP CTA plugins to choose from.
 But the fastest and easiest way to add beautiful and effective CTAs is with Qi Addons for the Elementor plugin.

 Qi Addons for Elementor is an excellent, well-rounded solution for any kind of Elementor website.
-It includes 60 widgets that allow you to create all the elements necessary for a functional and beautiful website.
+It includes 60 free and 40+ premium widgets that allow you to create all the elements necessary for a functional and beautiful website.
 It is intuitive and extremely user-friendly – not even a tutorial is necessary and after a bit of experimenting with its options you will find it incredibly versatile and powerful.

 When it comes to CTAs, we can see great examples of CTAs made by the tool’s authors on the Qi Addon’s page that can also be used as an inspiration.